Peter Dinklage: Other performances

 His next release, the independent film Rememory (2017), failed to impress reviewers, but his role of Sam Bloom was praised.
 Freelance film critic Yasmin Kleinbart stated that "Dinklage deserves better than this film" and John DeFore in The Hollywood Reporter said that he "delivers a soulful lead performance that will attract fans' attention."
 Also in 2017, Dinklage had a supporting role in the drama-dark comedy film Three Billboards Outside Ebbing, Missouri, from director Martin McDonagh, and the drama Three Christs, both of which played at the Toronto International Film Festival, with the former receiving widespread critical success.
 In 2018, Dinklage produced and starred in I Think We're Alone Now, a post-apocalyptic drama based on the companionship between Del, played by Dinklage, and Grace, played by Elle Fanning.
 The film premiered at the 2018 Sundance Film Festival, and was later released to theaters on September 14, 2018.

 In 2016, Dinklage and his longtime manager David Ginsburg founded their joint-venture production company, Estuary Films.
 I Think We're Alone Now is the first film under Estuary.

 Dinklage appeared in the 2018 Marvel Studios film Avengers: Infinity War as the character Eitri, a giant dwarf.

 Dinklage and writer-director Sacha Gervasi spent several years writing and producing a film based on the final days of actor Hervé Villechaize, who died by suicide shortly after his 1993 interview with Gervasi.
 In 2018, Dinklage starred and played the title role in My Dinner with Hervé.
 The movie was approved by HBO, with Dinklage co-starring alongside Jamie Dornan.

 In August and September 2018, he starred in the title role of Cyrano, a stage musical adaptation of Cyrano de Bergerac written by his wife Erica Schmidt, with songs by the band The National.
 He reprised the role in a 2021 film adaptation of the musical, for which he was nominated for the Golden Globe Award for Best Actor in a Musical or Comedy.

+In 2019, Dinklage was announced he would co-star in the comedy film Brothers, alongside Josh Brolin.
+The film, directed by Max Barbakow with a screenplay by Macon Blair from a story by Etan Cohen, was released in October 2024.

+In 2020, Dinklage portrayed the pirate Fannybaws in the music video of the same name from Scottish power metal band Alestorm.

-In 2021, Dinklage portrayed mobster Roman Lunyov in the crime thriller I Care a Lot.
+In 2020, Dinklage portrayed mobster Roman Lunyov in the crime thriller I Care a Lot.
 His performance was praised, with Tony Sokol favorably comparing his character to Russian mobsters in other media, including Training Day and Orange is the New Black.